 How to Use a Non-Breaking Hyphen ( ‑ ) in HTML

-Want to include a range of numbers or a multi-part word without having your creation split at the end of a line?
-Find out here how to insert a non-breaking hyphen ( ‑ ) in an HTML document.
+Abhor the sight of a range of numbers or a multi-part word split awkwardly at a line’s end?
+Not only does that look bad, it can confuse readers.
+Find out here how to insert a non-breaking hyphen ( ‑ ) in an HTML document to keep your content neatly laid out and unbroken.

 First, Set a Timer for One Minute